 No matter the fact that the study is conducted in Russian, Moez is getting ready to defend his thesis.

 “When I just got enrolled at SUSU, I felt the language barrier because I had poor knowledge of Russian language, but my groupmates were helping me.
 Education provided by SUSU is very good.
 I came to study in this major because I want to start my own business, and the university gives me the necessary knowledge and skills.”

 Another student from Sudan named Mustafa Abbaker came to SUSU to become a builder.
 The young man entered the Institute of Architecture and Construction to major in Industrial and Civil Construction, because he has been dreaming to work in this sphere since childhood.
 Mustafa’s friends who have already graduated from the university advised him to enter SUSU.

 “I have always wanted to be a builder.
-I this this profession has very good outlooks so I’ve chosen this major.
+This profession has very good outlooks so I’ve chosen this major.
 Over the time of my study at SUSU I learned many interesting things about architecture and construction.
 After graduation I am planning to continue studying at South Ural State University, first as a Master’s degree student and then as a postgraduate,” says Mustafa.

-As a reminder, SUSU continues admissions of documents from foreign citizens.
-All details about the procedure of admissions is available at the portal for university applicants via the link.
+Let us remind that foreign citizens who want to get a prestigious degree at SUSU can learn all the details regarding the procedure of admissions via the portal for university applicants by clicking the link.
 If any questions, please also send an email to applicant[at]susu[dot]ru.
-(International Student Support of the SUSU International Office).
+(International Student Support at the SUSU International Office).